Love Under Fire

-Love Under Fire is a 1937 American drama film based upon the play by Walter C. Hackett.
+Love Under Fire is a 1937 American drama film based upon the play The Fugitives by Walter Hackett.
 It was directed by George Marshall and stars Loretta Young, Don Ameche and Frances Drake.
 The film's sets were designed by the art director Rudolph Sternad.

 Plot

 During the Spanish Civil War, a detective from Scotland Yard falls in love with a woman he had believed to be a jewel thief.